Code of Conduct — Esri Conferences and Community Spaces

 Inappropriate Behavior—Harassment, Aggression, and Intimidation

-- Harassment, aggression, and intimidation are hurtful and interfere with another person's experience and participation in our community.
-These behaviors are unacceptable.
+- Harassment, aggression, and intimidation are hurtful and interfere with other people’s experience and participation in our community.
+These behaviors are inappropriate and unacceptable.

 - Inappropriate behavior can take many forms such as slurs; jokes; derogatory statements; foul or obscene language; offensive clothing; leering; stalking; staring; gestures; pictures, drawings or cartoons; violating personal space by impeding or blocking another person's movement or otherwise physically interfering with them; harassing photography or recordings; unwanted or offensive letters or poems; offensive email or voicemail messages; or social media postings.